 “Our ultimate goal is to see Ukraine become a hub for energy trading and agriculture,” said Robert Bond, FST’s Chief of Party.
 “The derivatives law sets that up.
 In addition to financial futures, we estimate the market for agricultural futures at $8 billion, and energy futures at more than $9 billion.
 This will really change things.”

-Timur Khromaev, chairman of the National Securities and Stock Market Commission, Ukraine’s financial regulator, was quoted as saying, “Ukraine is poised to adopt one of its most radical financial bills in a decade, paving the way for a liquid energy market and the necessary instruments to minimize risk.
+The National Securities and Stock Market Commission said: “Ukraine is poised to adopt one of its most radical financial bills in a decade, paving the way for a liquid energy market and the necessary instruments to minimize risk.
 This law will bring the biggest changes in Ukraine’s capital markets in the last 10 years.
 In the past we had introduced laws related to banks, but nothing of this magnitude.
 Everyone who has worked on this law has made sure that it would not be just a formality.”

 Passage of the Regulated Markets and Derivatives Law comes on the heels of four other laws that DAI and USAID helped craft and pass, including legislation to protect consumers of financial services, reform the tax system, stop money laundering, and regulate nonbank financial institutions.
 Following is a summary of this legislation and the lessons we learned in helping push these important economic reforms over the line.

 Ukraine’s parliament, the Verkhovna Rada, in 2020.
-Photo by Andriy Nesterenko.
+Photo: Andriy Nesterenko.

 Making Consumer Protection Effective